NeuroDesk/neurodesk.github.io/content/en/docs/Support/FAQ/_index.md

 - A 15 minute video explaining what Neurodesk is: [Neurodesk in 15 minutes](https://youtu.be/2ATgTOsiGdY)
 - A 35 minute video explaining the technical details of Neurodesk: [Neurodesk in 35 minutes - behind the scenes](https://youtu.be/V5gAA9NiX_s)

+## What applications are included in Neurodesk?
+You can check out the complete list of [these applications](/docs/applications/)

 ## How should I cite the tools I am using and Neurodesk itself?
 [See here](/docs/how-to-cite-us)